mikecann/mikecann.co.uk/public/posts/project-update/post.md

 ---
 coverImage: /images/fallback-post-header.jpg
-date: '2007-11-11T22:07:16.000Z'
+date: "2007-11-11T22:07:16.000Z"
 tags: []
 title: Project Update
 ---

 Well its been a while since i have posted an update regarding the LieroXNA project.
-I havent been slacking.&nbsp;
+I havent been slacking.

 <!-- more -->